mercymadueke/alx-low_level_programming/0x01-variables_if_else_while/README.md

-program that prints all possible combinations of two two-digit numbers
+a program that prints the lowercase alphabet in reverse